-Born and raised in Brazil I moved to the USA in 2001 after marrying my American husband.
-Until then I made my money teaching English as a Second Language and I loved it.
+Born and raised in Brazil I moved to the USA in 2001 after marrying an American.
+Until then I had made money teaching English as a Second Language and I loved it.
 The English language is my first passion.
 Having only a BA in English with a Minor in Literature I felt I had to pursue another career in the US.
-I did not feel comfortable teaching native speakers their own language and even thought I taught English to Japanese speakers at the Berlitz School of Language in Atlanta in 2004 it did not pay off.
+I did not feel comfortable teaching native speakers their own language and even though I taught English to Japanese speakers at the Berlitz School of Language in Atlanta in 2004 it did not pay off.
 Many years later I became a nurse to fulfill my passion for helping others which is ultimately what teachers do.

 I read Pride & Prejudice when I was only 12 years old but when in College all they talked about was Shakespeare.
 It was before the BBC series that changed everything forever – the 1995 version with Colin Firth.
 In 1990 I was the recipient of a Rotary scholarship where I could choose a Master’s degree of choice and I chose… Applied Linguistics!!
 It was one of the hardest things I had to study in my life.
 All because I was afraid of Shakespeare and his unattainable English.
 If only that happened a few years later… but no matter.
 Maybe it was not meant to be since I had a ski accident and could not finish my degree.
 At least I can claim (and very proudly I might add) that I lived in England for a full school year and visited Bath for the first time.
 No. There was no Jane Austen Museum then.
 Years later, I watched Persuasion – the 1995 version and delighted myself in knowing I had been there.